allaccountstaken/automating_pipeline/README.md

 Swagger documentation was used to send POST and GET requests to the model for remote inference.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/5.1.png)
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/5.2.png)
-Communicating with the deployed model for inference takes the following form: {“result”:[“yes”, “no”]}
+Communication with the deployed model for inference is done in `endpoint.py` and takes the following form: {“result”:[“yes”, “no”]}
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/6.1.png)

+## Key Steps - Jyputer Notebook
 Alternative path employs Jyputer Notebook for pipeline definition and control.
 First, python dependencies, workspace configuration and experiment variable are loaded.
 Second, AmlCompute cluster is created and the dataset is loaded.
 AutoMlCongig is defined to train the best classification model on target “y” with auto-fetuarization and early stopping.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.1.png)
-Pipeline with AutoMLStep is used to control the flow of iterative experiment runs with RunDetails.Once PipelineRun is complete, results become available for examination.
+Pipeline with AutoMLStep is used to control the flow of iterative experiment runs with RunDetails.Once the PipelineRun is complete, results become available for examination.
 The best model can also be retrieved, examined and tested.
 If performance is satisfactory, the pipeline can be published, what is roughly equivalent to model registration and deployment.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.4.png)
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.5.1.png)
 At the end of this process, REST endpoints become available.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.2.png)
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.3.png)
-Endpoint can be used with requests for json payload transmission.
+Endpoint can be used with requests for JSON payload transmission.
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.6.png)
 Published pipeline run is presented below:
 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.5.2.png)

 ## Screen Recording
 *TODO Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Remember that the screencast should demonstrate:*

 ## Standout Suggestions
+*TODO:
-*TODO:Fix authentication by using enterprise edition Use Different model
+Fix authentication by using enterprise edition
+Use Different model
-Run everything from the python scripts using SDK only TODO (Optional): This is where you can provide information about any standout suggestions that you have attempted.
+Run everything from the python scripts using SDK only TODO (Optional): This is where you can provide information about any standout suggestions that you have attempted.*